socomsystems/documentation/admin_manual/configuration_server/email_configuration.rst

 Email
 =====

-Nextcloud is capable of sending password reset emails, notifying users of new file shares, changes in files, and activity notifications.
+cyfrSpaces is capable of sending password reset emails, notifying users of new file shares, changes in files, and activity notifications.
 Your users configure which notifications they want to receive on their Personal pages.

-Nextcloud does not contain a full email server, but rather connects to your existing mail server.
-You must have a functioning mail server for Nextcloud to be able to send emails.
+cyfrSpaces does not contain a full email server, but rather connects to your existing mail server.
+You must have a functioning mail server for cyfrSpaces to be able to send emails.
 You may have a mail server on the same machine as Nextcloud, or it may be a remote server.

 .. figure:: ../images/smtp-config-wizard.png

-With the wizard, connecting Nextcloud to your mail server is fast and easy.
+With the wizard, connecting cyfrSpaces to your mail server is fast and easy.
 The wizard fills in the values in ``config/config.php``, so you may use either or both as you prefer.

-The Nextcloud Email wizard supports three types of mail server connections:
+The cyfrSpaces Email wizard supports three types of mail server connections:
 SMTP, qmail, and Sendmail.
 Use the SMTP configurator for a remote server or Sendmail when your mail server is on the same machine as Nextcloud.